JoannaHammond/JOS/README.md

-# PonchoOS
+# JOS extended from PonchoOS

-Git repo of the Operating System tutorial series by Poncho
+Git repo of the Operating System development